sksamuel/tribune/README.md

 ```

 That's fine for simple cases, but really we want to remove as much boilerplate as possible, otherwise what's
 the point of this project?
-So let's use the provided validator builder which allows us to build up rules for validation field by field.
+So let's use the provided validator utilties which allows us to build up validation field by field.

-Creating a rule builder just involves invoking apply on the `Validator` object.
+Creating an empty validator just involves invoking apply on the `Validator` object.
+Then, make sure you have imported `monkeytail.ValidatorSyntax._` to enable the magic functions on the validator instance.

-The main utility is in the `field` method on the validator builder, which accepts an extractor function to extract
+The main utility is in the `field` method, which accepts an extractor function to extract
-the field we want to test, and then a test function that validates that field and returns a bool if the field is valid.
+the value we want to test, and then a test function that validates it and returns a bool if it is valid.
 The test expression can be as simple or as complicated as you want.

 ```scala